Addis Hintsa: Career

-In 2012 has been a golden year for Dedebit midfielder.
-He has proved his quality by dominating the midfield in most of the matches in EPL.
-The former striker is a brilliant player, a physical beast with good technical quality, he is a tough tackler but at the same time he can stride forward and play the ball.
+2012 had been a golden year for the Dedebit midfielder.
+He played in the midfield for most of the matches in EPL.
 Addis is relatively a complete central midfielder, can tackle, defend, and is good in the air.
-That's why he was awarded Player of the season award in 2011/12 by Passion Sport magazine award./ As of 2021, Addis plays for Hadiya Hossana FC.
+He was awarded Player of the season award in 2011/12 by Passion Sport magazine award.
+As of 2021, Addis plays for Hadiya Hossana FC.

 International career

-He is part of the Ethiopia national football team since 2012.
+He had his first international cap for the Ethiopian national football team in 2012.
 He was a key player in the 2013 Africa Cup of Nations.
-On the final match in 2013 Africa Cup of Nations Group C against Nigeria, his goalie Sisay Bancha was sent off and he is responsible to take the goalkeeper's role as all of their substitutions were already used.
-However, he missed by inches to save Victor Moses's penalty kick as they lost 0-2 to Nigeria both by Moses' penalty kicks.
+On the final match in 2013 Africa Cup of Nations Group C against Nigeria, the team's goalie Sisay Bancha was sent off and he stepped up to take the goalkeeper's role as all of their substitutions were already used.
+However, he couldn't save Victor Moses's penalty kick as they lost 0–2 to Nigeria by Moses' penalty kicks.